nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `deletebuyer p/PHONE_NUMBER`

 * Deletes the buyer with the specified `PHONE_NUMBER`.
-* The `PHONE_NUMBER` should only contain 8 numbers in the range [0-9] and can only start with '8' or '9'.
+* The `PHONE_NUMBER` should only contain 8 numbers in the range [0-9] and can only start with '3', '6', '8' or '9' (as per the format for Singapore phone numbers).
 Spaces are not allowed between the 8 numbers.

 Examples:
 * `deletebuyer p/83456789` deletes the buyer with phone number `83456789` from the client book.